pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 {{< /chooser >}}

-You can use this same process to create new output values to pass as inputs to another resource, for example, the following code creates an HTTPS URL from the DNS name (the raw value) of a virtual machine:
+You can use this same process to create new output values to pass as inputs to another resource, for example, the following code creates an HTTPS URL from the DNS name (the plain value) of a virtual machine:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}